taciomcosta/dnsbyo/NOTES.md

 # DNS Zone Types
 - Forward lookup zone: Hostname -> IP Address
-- Reverse lookup zone: IP Address -> Hostname
+- Inverse lookup zone: IP Address -> Hostname
 - Lookup zones contains resource records (RR) for serving DNS queries (Zone file)
 - Zone files can be master file (authoritatively describes a zone) or may be used to list content of DNS cache